jaredhendrickson13/pfsense-saml2-auth/README.md

 <details>
     <summary>List of Supported pfSense Releases</summary>

-- pfSense 2.6.0-RELEASE
-- pfSense 2.5.2-RELEASE
-- pfSense 2.5.1-RELEASE
-- pfSense 2.5.0-RELEASE
-- pfSense 2.4.5-RELEASE
-- pfSense 2.4.4-RELEASE
+- pfSense 2.7.0-RELEASE

 </details>

-Any version not listed is technically unsupported, but may still function.
+Older versions of pfSense may still be supported by older versions of this package.
+Any other version not listed is technically unsupported, but may still function.
 This package cannot guarantee support for manual or live patches that were not included in the pfSense release initially, as these patches can introduce code conflicts to the package.
 Proceed with caution.

 ## Setup